-Just as the hard disk drive works on the principle of magnetism, optical disk drive works on the principle of optics.
-The optical disk drive is used to read and write digital data on compact disks(CD), Digital versatile disc (DVD) and blue ray disks.
+Just as the hard disk drive works on the principle of magnetism, the optical disk drive works on the principle of optics.
+The optical disk drive is used to read and write digital data on compact disks(CD), Digital versatile disc (DVD), and blue ray disks.
 This is one device that can be used as both input (read data in) and output device (writes data out).

 Some of you might be thinking that optical drives are obsolete and the new laptops are designed without any optical drives.
 To some extent this is true but you cannot discard them altogether since these optical drives are still used for various important purposes.

 Apart from installing the operating systems the optical drives to date are still used to read old backups in organizations.
 The optical discs are more secure since the data contained in CDs, DVDs, or blue ray disks cannot be infected with the virus.
 So it is still the preferred option to take backups.

 Another need to use the optical drive today is the availability of many movies and games on optical discs.
 But yes, you can download the same from the internet but that will consume so much time and bandwidth which will not be worth it since the movies and games are available in CDS or DVDs at a much cheaper price.